jachymjachym/hierarchy-table/README.md

 # Ataccama Hierarchy Table

 So this is my solution of the HierarchyTable task.
-Please note that I was trying to take the easiest way and make it ASAP, so there is a lot to improve.
+Deployed on https://hierarchy-table.surge.sh/

-Here are some things, which could possibly improve development, architecture and performace (in case of larger scaled app):
+Things, which could possibly improve development, architecture and performace (in case of larger scaled app):

 ### Typescript